 But what is attracting foreigners to buy Turkish property, and for those looking for a sound real estate investment, is now the right time to enter the market?

-With a current exchange rate of 7 lira to the pound, value for money is a big driving force, and financial experts predict it is here to stay for quite a while.
+With a lucrative exchange rate of the Turkish lira to Foreign currencies, value for money is a big driving force, and financial experts predict it is here to stay for quite a while.
 For many years, the average rate was 4.35 lira to the pound, but since the increase, house buyers see more attractive opportunities for long term capital appreciation.

-Another significant jump in sales happened when the Turkish government dropped the minimum entry level for their citizenship by investment scheme from 1 million USD to just 250,000.
+Another significant jump in sales happened when the Turkish government dropped the minimum entry level for their citizenship by investment scheme.
 This made it one of the world’s cheapest and the streamlined application process also makes it stress-free.

 Over the last twenty years, the real estate market has transformed from old and worn out to new and modern.
 Mass developments across the country have transformed the market with state-of-the-art architecture and the latest in décor and design.
 Foreign house buyers often opt for off-plan homes, because of discounted prices, but key ready and resales properties are also on the market, so buyers can take their time to choose a home right for them.